-- 11.2.
-The Council is aware that Section 181 of the Act contains an express power for licensing authorities to restrict the number of betting machines, their nature and the circumstances in which they are made available by attaching a licence condition to a betting premises licence.
-When considering whether to impose a condition to restrict the number of betting machines in particular premises, the Council, amongst other things, will take into account the size of the premises, the number of counter positions available for person to person transactions, and the ability of staff to monitor the use of the machines. - 11.3.
-Where an applicant for a betting premises licence intends to offer higher stake category B gaming machines (categories B2-B4) including Fixed Odds Betting Terminals (FOBT's), then applicants should consider the control measures related to the protection of vulnerable persons. - 11.4.
+11.2.
+Betting Machines -The Council is aware that Section 181 of the Act contains an express power for licensing authorities to restrict the number of betting machines, their nature and the circumstances in which they are made available by attaching a licence condition to a betting premises licence.
+When considering whether to impose a condition to restrict the number of betting machines in particular premises, the Council, amongst other things, will take into account the size of the premises, the number of counter positions available for person to person transactions, and the ability of staff to monitor the use of the machines.

+- 11.3.
+Gaming Machines Where an applicant for a betting premises licence intends to offer higher stake category B gaming machines (categories B2-B4) including Fixed Odds Betting Terminals (FOBT's), then applicants should consider the control measures related to the protection of vulnerable persons.
+There is no ability to restrict the number of gaming machines. - 11.4.
 Where certain measures are not already addressed by the mandatory/default conditions, Gambling Commission Code of Practice or the applicant, the council may consider licence conditions to address such issues.